Region Independent Date/Time Formatting in VBScript

 formatting settings.

-Read on for what not to do with the value returned by Now
+Read on for what not to do with the value returned by Now, followed by two

 possible solutions…